FPGA-MAFIA/fpga_mafia_wiki/docs/TFM/projectTool/extensions.md

 ![waveform_extension.png](/snapshots/waveform_extension.png)

-This is the code of `*.json` file, feel free to play with it
+This is a code example of `*.json` file, feel free to play with it
 ```
 {
   "signal": [